 While the H1, in particular, is a small part of your content strategy, it has a big impact on your search engine optimization.
 If you want to beat the competition to rise to the top of the search rankings for your industry, you need to pay special attention to the way you use H1 tags.
 These days, most people are using H1 tags -- but many people are using them incorrectly.

-The H1 serves as a sort of second title to help search engines understand just what kind of content can be found on your web page.
+The H1 serves as a sort of backup title to help search engines understand just what kind of content can be found on your web page.
 Because search engines crawl your site until they find the H1, there's no reason to use more than one H1 tag.
 You might think that more is better, but using multiple H1 tags could dilute your SEO strategy and confuse search engines about which terms you want to rank for.
 It's better to keep your strategy focused on one H1 tag containing your primary keyword or phrase.

 Many SEOs have strong opinions about the optimal content length for an article.
 Some people claim you need no more than 500 words to make an impact, while others will tell you to write over 2,000.
-While we tend to agree with the 2,000 crowd, it's important to note that what matters more than the specific length of your article is how that length compares to the blog posts being written by your competition.
+While we tend to agree with 2,000, it's important to note that what matters more than the length of your article is how that length compares to the blog posts being written by your competition.
 Long-form content won't be helpful to you if the best-performing content in your niche is under 1,000 words.

 The breadth of subtopics covered by your content also matters for SEO purposes.
 Because search engines are trying to locate the most helpful articles to guide users toward, they are looking for articles that answer a wide variety of search queries.
 When you're creating content, that means it's important to look at your topic from a variety of angles, so you can anticipate the different types of questions that a reader might type into Google.
 If you want to show up on the front pages of search results, more depth is certainly better, even if you don't necessarily need more words to do it.